 The company does lack a little finesse; the packaging is rather basic, and if you are fortunate enough to have a large budget for your piece, this could perhaps be better invested in another retailer, such as James Allen, Leibish & Co, and Whiteflash.

 Blue Nile lacks the inherent attention to detail offered by some of its competitors.
 While others may strive for the best technology, premium cuts, and only the best diamonds, Blue Nile’s approach is one of sheer quantity.
-However, side-by-side comparison shows that a Blue Nile diamond will cost you far less than the James Allen equivalent.
+The Whiteflash A CUT ABOVE Diamonds have better cut quality and have better light performance which are proved in their comprehensive light performance imaging and HD Videos, so unless your budget is lower I'd suggest Whiteflash over Blue Nile.